petersalmon/petersalmon.github.io/README.md

 Data Science Portfolio by Peter Salamon
 ======

 This portfolio is a collection of data analysis and machine learning projects I have created in an effort to hone my skills as a data scientist and machine learning engineer.
-Projects are divided into 3 broad categories below.
+Projects are divided into several broad categories below.
 It is recommended that guests view the projects in Jupyter nbviewer if given the choice; links are provided below each project title.

 Data Processing and Exploration
 ------